 Publisher: The London Printing & Engraving Co.

 Booktype: Hardback, Binding: Brown cloth with black decorative border

 Pages 30-273, has lists of merchants and tradespeople, illustrated with line drawings and some photographs, includes Cardiff, Swansea, Neath, Briton Ferry, Port Talbot, Merthyr Tydfil, Pontypridd, Aberdare, Newport, Abergavenny, Pontypool, Bristol, Bath, Wiltshire

 247 companies loaded.

-How wonderful has been its record in each instance, low prominently has it always figured in English history English trade!
-Some of the most thrilling events in the of West Country life have transpired in or around this busy of the Avon, and many of the boldest and most effective commercial enterprises in which the skill and capital of early merchants have been embarked, were planned and carried operation here.
-Nor has any very marked change come over e of Bristol in these modern times, save that its undertakings upon a vastly larger scale, and its influence as a seat of trade industry and a centre of vigorous social and political vitality increased proportionately.
+How wonderful has been its record in each instance, how prominently has it always figured in English history English trade!
+Some of the most thrilling events in the West Country have transpired in or around this busy part of the Avon, and many of the boldest and most effective commercial enterprises on which the skill and capital of early merchants have been embarked, were planned and carried out here.
+Nor has any very marked change come over Bristol in these modern times, save that its undertakings are upon a vastly larger scale, and its influence as a seat of trade industry and as a centre of vigorous social and political vitality increased proportionately.